 The antidepressant Trintellix, FDA approved for MDD in adults6 is intended only as a prescription antidepressant when other antidepressants have not worked.
 Do not despair.
 Antidepressant medication may not have been what you really needed in the first place.

 Does Your Diagnosis

-Alternative to Meds has more than 15 years of experience as an antidepressant tapering help authority.
+Alternative to Meds has close to 20 years of clinical experience as an antidepressant tapering help authority.
 Using holistic therapies and Environmental Medicine, we have published evidence demonstrating the wonderful success of the majority of our clients in beating not only their dependence on medication but beating their depression symptoms as well.

 15 Years Experience by Professionals Who Understand Your Journey.

 As stated above, the antidepressant Trintellix is intended only as a prescription antidepressant when other antidepressants have not worked, rather than a first-line treatment choice.1 This would probably mean that a person taking Trintellix had tapered off another antidepressant medication before starting to take Trintellix.
 Perhaps this process went smoothly, or perhaps it did not go as easily as hoped.
 Tapering Trintellix, as is the case with many drugs, can be difficult without good planning and expert guidance.
 It is always advisable to be aware of FDA recommendations, information, and cautions regarding starting and stopping Trintellix or other prescription drug treatments.6

 Two Most Common Reasons for Tapering Trintellix

 In general, there are two main reasons people might consider tapering Trintellix or other types of medication.
 One is that the drug did not bring the relief that was hoped for.
 In the case of Trintellix in particular, the drug is FDA approved only for the treatment of MDD in adults, (major depressive disorder) and only when other drugs have not worked in prior treatment.5,6